 Developing Leadership and Management in Bangladesh

 The Centre for International Development was contracted in 2008 to deliver a six week programme for 20 senior Bangladesh Civil Service Officers, sponsored by DfID, the Government of Bangladesh, and the British Council.
-Due to the Success of this programme, the Centre ran a further seven programmes and a total of 159 participants completed the programmes by 2012.and delivered the programmes.
+Due to the Success of this programme, the Centre ran a further seven programmes and a total of 159 participants completed the programmes by 2012.
+Dr J Lawler and Dr R Espindola delivered the programmes.
 Participants worked in groups on a range of improvement projects with aims of innovation, inclusivity and service improvement.

 Leadership of HE Institutions in Pakistan

 The Centre for International Development was commissioned by the British Council to design and deliver a leadership and HR development programme for registrars in Pakistan Universities.
-This was successfully delivered by Prof F Anouli and john lawler in November 2012 with subsequent requests to provide similar programmes for vice chancellors in Pakistan Universities.
+This was successfully delivered by Prof F Anouli and Dr J Lawler in November 2012 with subsequent requests to provide similar programmes for vice chancellors in Pakistan Universities.